5T33Z0/OC-Little-Translated/03_USB_Fixes/ACPI_Mapping_USB_Ports/README.md

 <details><summary><strong>Mapping the Ports</strong> (click to reveal)</summary>

 ## Mapping the ports (finally)
-Next, we need to find out which physical ports actually map to which ports in the system.
+Next, we need to figure out how the ports are attached to actualy physical USB connectors.

 ### How USB is structured in ACPI
 When it comes to USB, there is a Root Hub (RHUB) which defines ports.
 But a port can also function as Hub itself (Integrated Hub), as you can see in this illustration: